 During construction and operation-related activities, the project would implement dust control measures, including an operational dust control plan, to ensure receptors in the project vicinity would not be impacted by the project's dust emissions during operations.
-Therefore, this is considered a less than significant impact.
+Therefore, a less than significant impact would occur.